 Prognosis

-[…] are associated with favorable prognosis. [proteinatlas.org]
+[…] associated with favourable prognosis. [proteinatlas.org]

 Continuing multimodal and multitargeted therapies might lead to an improvement in the dismal prognosis of the disease. [ncbi.nlm.nih.gov]